|Title:||Head Soccer Coach; PERA Assistant Professor of the Practice|

 Melissa “Missy” Price, Ph.D. was named Head Soccer Coach and PERA Assistant Professor of the Practice at Wellesley College during the summer of 2016 and went on to compile a 7-10-1 record and lead the Blue to a NEWMAC postseason appearance in each of her first two seasons with an overall record of 13-18-2.

-Price, who holds a National Soccer Coaches Association of America (NSCAA) Premier Diploma and a United States Soccer Federation ‘A’ coaching license, earned her Doctorate of Philosophy in Education in Sport Psychology, with a specialization in leadership and life skill development from the University of Virginia (UVA) in 2010.
+Price, who holds a NSCAA Premier Diploma and a United States Soccer Federation ‘A’ coaching license, earned her Doctorate of Philosophy in Education in Sport Psychology, with a specialization in leadership and life skill development from the University of Virginia (UVA) in 2010.
 A 1997 graduate of the University of Maryland with a degree in kinesiology, Price also earned a master's degree in sport and exercise psychology from UVA in 1999.
 Price played collegiately as a goalkeeper at Maryland from 1993-1997, leading the Terrapins to two NCAA quarterfinal appearances.

-In addition to coaching the Blue soccer program, Price leads the department’s coaching development programming and teaches two ‘Couch to 5K’ classes within the Physical Education curriculum.
+In addition to coaching the Blue soccer program, Price leads the department’s coaching development programming and teaches ‘Couch to 5K’ and Soccer for Fitness within the Physical Education curriculum.

 Price, who spent two years as an assistant coach at Nevada prior to taking over the head coaching position in 2010, has also worked as an assistant women's soccer coach and goalkeeper coach at the University of Miami, the University of Illinois and the University of Virginia.
 She made four trips to the NCAA Division I tournament as an assistant, including two at Virginia (1997, 1998) and two at Illinois (2000, 2001).
 At Miami, she served as the program’s recruiting coordinator.